pokerscript/buy-poker-software/README.md

 **4)-Extensive Support**
 This is very important to boost your customer experience by giving them instant solution for there issues.
 This team is awesome into this.

-If you are planning to buy poker software this Pokerscript Company is the right choice.
+If you are planning to buy poker software this <a href="https://www.pokerscript.net/">Pokerscript Company</a> is the right choice.
 Their software has full list of features that will help your business to run like a breeze.
 Features that makes them different are;

 -Club Manager